creideiki/fimfic2pdf/README.md

    regular: render underlined text as regular text

-If the source text contains Unicode open/close quotation marks, they will be redered correctly by default.
+If the source text contains Unicode open/close quotation marks, they will be rendered correctly by default.
 If it only contains ASCII straight quotation marks, they will all be rendered as closing quotation marks by default.
 To attempt to automatically change ASCII quotation marks to Unicode ones, use the "-q/--prettify-quotes"